Surge (Marvel Comics): Personality

 Very forthright and strong-minded, Nori often clashes with her peers and superiors, from nearly getting into a brawl with Hellion after he insulted Prodigy's baseline status post-M-Day, and challenging Cyclops' assertion that the students are safe at the institute (this taking place immediately after a series of devastating attacks by the Purifiers).

 Regardless, Nori is a loyal figure, dedicated to her friends and increasingly feeling the responsibilities placed upon her as the leader of the New X-Men.
 Surge was particularly incensed by Hellion's decision to rescue Mercury from the Faculty without backup, taking it upon herself to mold the team into an effective unit capable of defending the rest of the students.

 Marvel writer Christopher Yost has stated that, "Surge is the right candidate, because she wants it the least.
 And you'll see, it's taking a big toll on her.
 Being a leader when you're doing team sports and field day exercises is one thing, but leading when the stakes are life and death is another thing."

 Other versions

 House of M

-An alternate universe version of Noriko Ashida from Earth-58163 appears in the House of M tie-in New X-Men: Academy X. This version is a member of the Hellions, a group of junior S.H.I.E.L.D. agents and the daughter of a human terrorist father, who she was separated from at a young age.
-Due to his involvement during one of the group's missions, Nori is ousted from the Hellions and replaced with Magic.
-Nonetheless, she recruits help from students of the New Mutant Leadership Institute in traveling to Japan, where they encounter Project Genesis.
+An alternate universe version of Noriko Ashida appears in the House of M tie-in New X-Men: Academy X. This version is a junior agent of S.H.I.E.L.D. and the daughter of a human terrorist father, who she was separated from at a young age.
+Due to her father's involvement during one of the group's missions, Ashida is ousted from the Hellions and replaced with Magik.